National Arboretum Canberra: Plantings

-Southern Tablelands Ecosystems Park (STEP)
+Southern Tablelands Ecosystems Park

 Close to the main building, the Village Centre, a eucalyptus forest representative of remnant and former forests of the Southern Tablelands region has been established with the long-term objective of creating a regional botanic garden, education and ecosystem recovery centre.
 It includes 16 eucalypt species from various habitats and a rich diversity of under-storey shrubs, grasses, ground covers, flowers and herbs providing natural habitat for a range of animals.

 Public areas and Buildings

 The arboretum has some outstanding views and an open-air stage and amphitheatre.
 The buildings include the Village Centre, an innovative timber structure housing a cafe, restaurant, gift shop and interpretive exhibition, and a smaller event and ceremonial building called the Margaret Whitlam Pavilion.
 The stonework in the visitors center is sourced from the town of Wee Jasper, New South Wales, on the outskirts of Canberra.

 Public art

 The arboretum features several pieces of monumental public art.